st156832/RAML-NeedleBench-Blog/_pages/about.md

 </figure>

 These results were later [challenged by Anthropic](https://www.anthropic.com/news/claude-2-1-prompting), claiming that the models comparatively poor performance was due to non-ideal prompting and the models tendency to "not [answer] a question based on a document if it doesn’t contain enough information to justify that answer".
 Anthropics revised testing boosted the NIAH performance from 27% to 98% accuracy, indicating that both model architecture as well as prompt construction can have a significant impact on NIAH performance.
 A hypothesis that would later be re-affirmed in other bench marking results building on the original NIAH.

-***Fun fact**: Greg Kamradt's testing on ChatGPT-4 cost roughly 200$ in API calls.
-A singular run at 128k tokens was billed at 1.28$, outlining one of the issues of repeatedly testing closed source models at high context lenghts.*

 Related Work - Long Context Benchmarking
 ======